DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: System Model and Problem Formulation

-\textbf{Execution, stragglers and scheduling.} We model subexperiment execution as a set of independent tasks scheduled on $w$ workers, followed by a reconstruction barrier.
+We model subexperiment execution as a set of independent tasks scheduled on $w$ workers, followed by a reconstruction barrier.
 Figure~\ref{fig:scheduling} captures this per-query expansion and the straggler sensitivity introduced by the barrier.
 Let $t_k$ denote the service time for subexperiment $e_k$ (including dispatch and backend runtime).
 Under a work-conserving policy, the realised parallel time is governed by load balance and tail effects and can be expressed as:

 where $\mathcal{A}(i)$ is the assignment of subexperiments to worker $i$.
-This form makes explicit why speed-up can saturate even when the task set is abundant: $T_{\mathrm{exec}}$ is bounded by the slowest worker, and $T_{\mathrm{rec}}$ is a serial reduction that must wait for all results, mirroring classical bottlenecks in staged distributed computations \cite{DeanGhemawat2004MapReduce,Zaharia2008LATE}.
+This form makes explicit why speed-up can saturate even when the task set is abundant: $T_{\mathrm{exec}}$ is bounded by the slowest worker, and $T_{\mathrm{rec}}$ is a serial reduction that must wait for all results, mirroring classical bottlenecks in staged distributed computations~\cite{DeanGhemawat2004MapReduce,Zaharia2008LATE}.

 To study straggler sensitivity repeatably, we allow an optional synthetic delay process at the task level.
 Each subexperiment independently incurs an injected delay $\Delta$ with probability $p$, yielding $t_k' = t_k + \mathbf{1}\{u_k<p\}\Delta$ for $u_k\sim\mathrm{Uniform}(0,1)$.
-We use this mechanism strictly as an experimental control to stress the tail of Eq.~\eqref{eq:texec} and to evaluate whether scheduling choices (including staggering) reduce end-to-end time-to-solution under heterogeneity \cite{Zaharia2008LATE}.
+We use this mechanism strictly as an experimental control to stress the tail of Eq.~\eqref{eq:texec} and to evaluate whether scheduling choices (including staggering) reduce end-to-end time-to-solution under heterogeneity~\cite{Zaharia2008LATE}.